 Soo many screws

 Once we got the rails up (finally), it was a simple matter of hanging the cabinets.
 Of course, because our walls aren’t perfectly smooth, the cabinets wouldn’t line up perfectly.
 IKEA recommends that you screw the cabinets together for stability, which we did.
-It also solved most of our problem with the cabinets not lining up.
+It also solved most of our problems with the cabinets not lining up.
 Just a simple matter of clamping them together, and then two screws in between the holes for the shelves.

-The only thing not quite so simple to put up, was the range hood.
-We decided to replace the one we had (even though it worked okay) with an under cabinet version so that we could add two more cabinets to the mix.
-It just felt like too much wasted space in such a tiny kitchen.
-While the installation was relatively easy for the range hood, it came with a plug, but ours had originally been wired in to a fuse box.
+The only thing not quite so simple to put up was the range hood.
+We decided to replace the one we had (even though it worked okay) with an under-cabinet version so that we could add two more cabinets to the mix.
+It just felt like too much-wasted space in such a tiny kitchen.
+While the installation was relatively easy for the range hood, it came with a plug, but ours had originally been wired into a fuse box.
 All it meant was that we cut off the plug, stripped back the wires, and wired it into a new white fuse box.
-Then we cut a hole in the back of one of the cabinets, so that we would have access to the fuse, should we ever need to replace it.
+Then we cut a hole in the back of one of the cabinets so that we would have access to the fuse, should we ever need to replace it.

 We sort of sandwiched the new fuse box on the back of the cabinet, and then it sits in the original recess that the old one had.
-Not sure if that makes sense to anyone, but we did it like months ago and I am forgetting details… I also forgot to take a photo of it inside the cabinet.
+Not sure if that makes sense to anyone, but we did it months ago and I am forgetting details… I also forgot to take a photo of it inside the cabinet.

-The hinges for the cabinets were really simple to install, and I only wish that I had got the 90 degree ones.
+The hinges for the cabinets were really simple to install, and I only wish that I had got the 90-degree ones.
 The ones we bought open a bit wider (I think they are 110 or 120 degrees).
-When we were ordering them, I thought that would be a good thing, however it means that the doors want to open into the walls and window.
+When we were ordering them, I thought that would be a good thing, however, it means that the doors want to open into the walls and window.
 Oh well!

 We finally have drawers!!!
 So exciting!